GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/index.md

 {% endAside %}

 Extension service workers stay dormant until an event they are listening for fires.
-At which point, they execute the appropriate event litener, then unload.
+At which point, they execute the appropriate event listener, idle, then unload.

 ## Register the service worker {: #manifest }